Brazil's Alves says opening match as important as final

 The national team has long had a testy relationship with Sao Paulo fans at the Morumbi stadium, where they struggled against Serbia.
 But Alves was confident of a different mood across town at the new Corinthians arena that will host the opening match.

 "Because we're playing at home...
 I'm certain the people will be on our side," said Alves.
-"That will confirm that the Brazilian team is the favourite."
+"That will confirm that the Brazilian team is the favorite."

 Support for the team has grown at their training ground north of Rio de Janeiro with a crowd of about 1,000 fans greeting them on their return from Sao Paulo on Sunday.